chrismurray1980/milestone-project-4-online-cookbook/readme.md

 ## Deployment

 To deploy the application to Heroku firstly, a new project was created in Heroku.
 A Procfile was created which is used to tell Heroku how to run the application.
 In addition to this a requirements.txt file was created which told Heroku which Python modules were needed to run the application.
-In addition to this, environment variables had to be configured in HerokuThis was achieved by going to the project settings in Heroku and implementing the IP and PORT to be used by the application in the config variables settings.
+In addition to this, environment variables had to be configured in Heroku.
+This was achieved by going to the project settings in Heroku and implementing the IP and PORT to be used by the application in the config variables settings.
 In addition to this the name of the mongoDB collection and the URI of the database were added to these settings.
 In addition to this,  for security within Flask, a secret key for the application was also added to these variables.
 The variables used by S3 such as the access key, secret key and bucket name were configured for use with Heroku by running: